 - Marinate meat in the fridge.

 - Use meat from a safe source.
 If using hunted game, make sure that the game has been dressed properly.
 If the animal was wounded in the gut, the gut contents may come in contact with the meat and contaminate it.
-If there is any doubt, don’t make jerky from the game – use it in a way where it gets completely cooked at high temperatures.
+If there is any doubt, don’t make jerky from the game – use it in a way where it gets thoroughly cooked at high temperatures.

 Temperature for Dehydrating Meat